 2. Partake in Meatless Mondays

 (Or any other day of the week, of course!)

 Did you know that according to the United States Geological Survey, in order to produce just one pound of beef, 2,000 gallons of water is used?
-This includes the water for the cow to drink, as well as water needed in order to grow the crops that the cow eats.
+This includes the water for the cow to drink, as well as water needed to grow the crops that it eats.
 However, for that same amount of water, we could grow 20x more potatoes and 18x more corn than beef, states ZME Science.

 And, don’t just take my word for it, do the research yourself!